LisaAnne/LocalizingMoments/README.md

 description: Description for a specific video segment

-video: Video id
+video: Video ID

-times: Ground truth time points marked by annotators
+times: Ground truth time points marked by annotators.
+There are four times corresponding to four different annotators.
+For each time, the first number indicates the GIF in which the moment start, and the second number indicated the GIF in which the moment ends.
+A time of [3,3] indicates that the moment started on second 3*5=15 and ended on moment (3+1)*5=20.

-download_link: a download link for the video
+download_link: A download link for the video

-num_segments:  how many GIFs were shown to annotators.
+num_segments:  How many GIFs were shown to annotators.
 Some videos are a little shorter than 25 seconds, so were split into five GIFs instead of six.

 ### Getting the Videos